 The light moved quickly and as it did, it glistened off eight black staring eyes, and tracked over a sickeningly fat, soft body surrounded by eight crouching legs.

-“SHIT!” he screamed, springing from the bed and fumbling for the light.
-He ran to the switch, hopping his bare feet off the carpet lest he step on something horrible.
+“Shit!” he screamed, springing from the bed and fumbling for the light.
+He ran to the switch barefoot, hopping along the carpet, lest he step on something horrible.
 He bolted to the hall, turned on the light, and stood still, hyperventilating and shivering.

 “A spider.
 I saw a spider.”